HexRaysSA/IDAPython/examples/index.md

 #### del_struct_members
 <details>
-  <summary>Programatically delete a range of members in a structure</summary>
+  <summary>Programmatically delete a range of members in a structure</summary>

 <blockquote>